KozlovKV/NSU-repo/materials/1/english/konsp.md

 As `somebody`, with `nobody`, `no-one` etc. we can use plural pronouns to show undefined reference.

 # Historical present
-*What is historical present.* Is an verbal tense for telling stories
+*What is historical present?* It's an verbal tense for telling stories

 *How is it used?
-What are the purposes?* Historical present is used in the main part of story name complicated action to emphasize involving effect of actions when we don't specify separated time
+What are the purposes?* Historical present is used in the main part of story on complicated action to emphasize involving effect of actions when we don't specify separated time.

 *How do we use it?* Just use present simple when we talk about past, but not often to make effect stronger.